 In July 2014, Jennifer met with Afrin for her first appointment.
 After carefully examining her medical history and lab test results, Afrin told her that mast cell activation syndrome might be the “root diagnosis” to most if not all of her symptoms.
 Afrin ordered lab tests, but that day Jennifer’s symptoms were in remission and the tests were largely inconclusive—which is not unusual for MCAS patients.

 “MCAS is a chameleon, difficult to identify for many reasons,” Afrin said.
 “It presents with different symptoms—which are often inflammatory or allergic in nature—to different degrees in different places in the body.”
 To make matters worse, many healthcare providers are not yet familiar with the condition.
 Though more research on MCAS is emerging, relatively little information exists about the syndrome in medical literature.

 At a follow-up appointment with Afrin months later, two of Jennifer’s lab results came back positive, including her level of histamine, which was five times the normal limit.
 Histamine is a chemical neurotransmitter that causes allergic responses.
 That day, Afrin diagnosed Jennifer with mast cell activation syndrome.

 Mast cells, which release histamine, are a critical component of a person’s immune system.
 But in patients with mast cell activation syndrome, the mast cells are over-active.
-Many of Jennifer’s symptoms were actually allergic reactions—caused when her hyperactive mast cells responded
+Many of Jennifer’s symptoms were actually allergic reactions—caused when her hyperactive mast cells responded to various stimuli.

 At first, Afrin prescribed a series of medication trials to try to inhibit mast cell activity, but none helped significantly.
 Finally, Afrin recommended a trial of a low dose of the medication Gleevec, a non-chemotherapy medication often used to treat certain blood and other cancers.